 No established dosage guidelines related to the use of bergamot for cholesterol have been set by recognized health agencies.
 Citrus bergamot supplements typically contain 500 milligrams of extract in gelatin capsules.
 They should be taken on an empty stomach, and without other medication, which might cause adverse reactions.
-Before using bergamot for cholesterol, patients should check with their doctors for advice, especially while using medication to lower blood pressure or drugs for other medical conditions.
+Before using bergamot, patients should check with their doctors for advice, especially while using medication to lower blood pressure or drugs for other medical conditions.

 Bergamot extract comes from the fruit of Citrus bergamia Risso, a species grown primarily in southern Italy.
 People who use bergamot for cholesterol typically avoid eating the fruit or drinking its juice because of its bitter flavor.
 This yellow fruit grows about the size of an average orange, but its taste exceeds the bitterness of grapefruit.
 It looks like a lemon, but is not as sour.